Steve-Fenton/astro-accelerator/src/pages/about/themes.md

 You can include whatever components you need to support your theme.

 You can use the available shared `@util/*` files in your theme.

+## Multiple / Child Themes

+You can install many themes side-by-side and use components from them to create layouts and components of your own.
+Use the top-level layours and components folders to coordinate this and reference the appropriate theme files to use them.

 ## Theme Styles